Antize/TFT-Overlay-Outdated/README.md

 ## How do I get started ?
 There are ready-to-use software, just place it in a folder for example on the desktop and run.

+To put Antize TFT on top of your game, your game must not be in full screen.

 Inside of package, you must have the following files:
 - **Antize TFT.exe:** Software